dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 (You wouldn't believe how awesome it is when a Knox checks in.
 Strong active sonar, good tail, helicopter, ASROC, and a nice long range.
 These are quickly becoming my favorite escorts for a no-air threat environment.
-Just the thing for the smaller convoys!)
+Just the thing for the smaller convoys\!)